MiladANaeini/oatly/README.md

    npm run dev
 ```

-Access the frontend project in your browser at http://localhost:3000/.
+Access the frontend project in your browser at http://localhost:3000/ and https://oatly-ten.vercel.app/.